apache/logging-log4cxx/src/site/markdown/qt-support.md

 Note that by default, this message handler also calls `abort` upon a fatal message.

-To use the Qt event loop to monitor the configuration file, configure Log4cxx as follows:
+For how to use the Qt event loop to monitor the configuration file, see the \ref com/foo/config-qt.cpp example.
-\include com/foo/config-qt.cpp

-Note that when using the above technique you *must* configure Log4cxx after creating your QCoreApplication instance.
-(see the \ref MyApp-qt.cpp file for how to do this).
+Note that when using the above technique you *must* configure Log4cxx after creating your QCoreApplication instance (see the \ref MyApp-qt.cpp file for an example of this).

 \example MyApp-qt.cpp
-This file is an example of how to cofigure Log4cxx in a Qt application.
+This file is an example of how to configure Log4cxx in a Qt application.

+\example com/foo/config-qt.cpp
+This file is an example of how to use the Qt event loop to monitor the Log4cxx configuration file.